 3. Try a Toner or Hair Gloss

 Toners are another great option for neutralizing yellow or orange hair.
-Toners work by depositing color pigments into the hair to neutralize brassiness.
-You can find toners specifically formulated for different levels of brassiness.
+They work by depositing color pigments into the hair to neutralize brassiness.

-Expert Tip: Jennifer Lopez’s colorist, Tracey Cunningham, advises, “Always use a sulfate-free shampoo and conditioner to maintain your color.
-Sulfates can strip your hair of color and leave it looking brassy”.
+Jennifer Lopez’s colorist, Tracey Cunningham, advises, “Always use a sulfate-free shampoo and conditioner to maintain your color.
+Sulfates can strip your hair of color and leave it looking brassy.”

 4. Deep Conditioning Treatments

-Bleaching your hair weakens its structure, so it’s essential to repair and strengthen your strands to avoid further damage.
-After bleaching, deep conditioning treatments or hair masks are a must.
-Look for products that contain nourishing ingredients like coconut oil, keratin, or argan oil.
+Bleaching weakens your hair’s structure, so it’s essential to repair and strengthen your strands.
+Deep conditioning treatments or hair masks are a must after bleaching.

 5. Olaplex or Protein Treatments